h2oai/h2o-health/docs/gene_mutation/snowflake.md

 #### Import Snowflake table

-To make a Snowflake table available for predictions, you need to import the table.
+To make a Snowflake table (dataset) available for predictions, you need to import the table.
 To import a Snowflake table:

 1. Connect to Snowflake.